isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

     Principal "DHCP/admin.example.org@EXAMPLE.ORG" created.

-The DHCP client principal must be exported so that it can be used by the Kea DHCP-DDNS server and GSS-TSIG hook library.
-It is exported to the client keytab file with the name ```dhcp.keytab```.
+The DHCP client principal must be exported so that it can be used by the Kea DHCP-DDNS server and the GSS-TSIG hook library.
+It is exported to the client keytab file with the name ``dhcp.keytab``.

 .. code-block:: console

     kadmin.local -q "ktadd -k /tmp/dhcp.keytab DHCP/admin.example.org"

-Finally, the krb5-admin-server must be restarted:
+Finally, the ``krb5-admin-server`` must be restarted:

 .. code-block:: console

     systemctl restart krb5-admin-server.service

-Bind 9 with GSS-TSIG Configuration
+BIND 9 with GSS-TSIG Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Bind 9 DNS server must be configured to use GSS-TSIG and to use the
+The BIND 9 DNS server must be configured to use GSS-TSIG, and to use the
 previously exported DNS server principal from the keytab file ``dns.keytab``.
 Updating the ``named.conf`` file is required: